 - Avoiding duplication of Federal efforts.

 USDA and HHS posted the revised topics and scientific questions reflecting public and Federal agency comments on September 6, 2018, when the call for public nominations to the Committee was announced.
-The main topic areas remain the same, with changes reflecting priority issues.
-For full transparency, USDA and HHS provided the refined topics and scientific questions to the public in two formats:
+The main topic areas remained the same, with changes reflecting priority issues.

-- List B provides the identical topics and questions, reorganized to reduce redundancy and better reflect how the Departments will ask the Committee to proceed with its scientific review.
+This list provides the topics and questions, organized by topic and reflects how the Departments asked the Committee to proceed with its scientific review.

-USDA and HHS decided that the 2020-2025 Dietary Guidelines will take a life stage approach, focusing on priority scientific questions from birth through older adulthood.
+USDA and HHS decided that the Dietary Guidelines for Americans, 2020-2025 would take a life stage approach, focusing on priority scientific questions from birth through older adulthood.
 In addition to a focus on life stages, the topics and supporting scientific questions reflect a continued focus on patterns of what we eat and drink as a whole, on average and over time, to help prevent disease and keep people healthy – now from birth into older adulthood.